Winnie the Pooh (franchise): Super Duper Super Sleuths (2010)

+Darby, Pooh, Tigger and Buster become superheroes after a magic shooting star/space rock from Outer Space makes Rabbit's vegetables grow giant and get superpowers.

 Short films, specials, and featurettes

 Winnie the Pooh and the Honey Tree

 Winnie the Pooh and the Honey Tree is a 1966 animated featurette.
 It was released theatrically by Buena Vista Distribution Company on February 4, 1966, with The Ugly Dachshund.
 Based on the first two chapters of the book Winnie-the-Pooh by A. A. Milne, it is the only Winnie the Pooh production released under Walt Disney's supervision before his death in December 1966.
 It was later added as a segment to the March 1977 film The Many Adventures of Winnie the Pooh.
 Music and lyrics were written by the Sherman Brothers (Richard M. Sherman and Robert B. Sherman).
 Background music was provided by Buddy Baker.

 Hungry for honey, Winnie-the-Pooh attempts to raid a beehive in a tall tree.
 After failing, he goes to Rabbit's house and eats all of his honey, making him too chubby to leave when he's stuck in Rabbit's entryway.